junzhaixing/Programming-Project---Coursework-1/README.md

 https://github.com/junzhaixing/Programming-Project---Coursework-1
 Please note that all input in this program are sensitive

-Use “make all” compiles your code to generate an executable binary
+Use "make all" compiles your code to generate an executable binary
 Execute the command "./library" to run the executable binary
-Use “make clean” removes the executable binary
+Use "make clean" removes the executable binary

 librarian account:
 username:librarian